sebastienlapierre/oio-docs/doc/arch-design/source/objectstorage_storage_policies.rst

     [pool:rawx21]
     targets=2,rawx-site1,rawx;1,rawx-site2,rawx

-We can then define a storage policy that uses this pool to replicate chunks 3 times on 2 different site following the 2+1 model.
+We can then define a storage policy that uses this pool to replicate chunks 3 times on 2 different sites following the 2+1 model.

 .. code-block:: text